Ethical AI

 Seek legal advice when needed

-If you need legal interpretation, advice about rights or obligations, dispute support, negotiation advice or formal legal risk review, use a qualified lawyer.
+Use a qualified solicitor for legal interpretation, advice about rights or obligations, disputes, negotiation support or formal legal risk review.

 Practical commitment

-Oblitracker’s purpose is to make contract information easier to understand, track and manage.
-Ethical AI use means being clear about the role of AI, the limits of the service, and the responsibilities that remain with people.
+ObliTracker’s purpose is to make contract information easier to understand, track and manage.
+Responsible AI use means being clear about the role of AI, the limits of the service and the responsibilities that remain with people.

 AI may help extract and organise information, but it does not provide legal advice.